 So, for what are people searching on YouTube?
-We can see from the We Are Social/Hootsuite data below further evidence (if we needed it) of the role played by music in YouTube, with ‘movies’ – the first term that isn’t ‘song’ or ‘songs’ – garnering less than a quarter of the searches that contain the word ‘song’ and less than half of those than contain ‘songs’.
+We can see from the We Are Social/Hootsuite data below further evidence (if we needed it) of the role played by music in YouTube, with ‘video’ – the first term that isn’t related to music garnering less than 40% of the total volume of searches for top-ranking ‘song’.

 The YouTube generation has begun to procreate, it seems.

-Fortnite’s inclusion in the top-10 should be no surprise given the increasing prominence of livestreaming gaming.
-It is joined by Minecraft in 11th.
-We also might note the inclusion of ‘Hindi movie’ in the top-10, showing the power of the Indian market (as well as the Indian diaspora).
+Fortnite’s inclusion just outside the top-10 should be no surprise given the increasing prominence of livestreaming gaming.
+It is joined by Minecraft in 12th.
+We also might note the inclusion of ASMR in 16th, reflecting the huge popularity of this new, bizarre-to-outsiders, sensory format of video.

 Top YouTube search queries